Looking for an easy way to clean your large stove grates? Try this (but read your stove manufacturer's cleaning instructions first!).

 I cannot stress enough that you should use your judgment and read the cleaning instructions that came with your stove – contact the manufacturer if you can't find them.

-For me, my first choice would have been to soak them in the sink.
+For me, my first choice is to wash them as best as possible in the sink or on a drainboard.

-I suppose I could soak them in the bathtub – but that is really pushing it.
+I suppose, if your sink is too small, you could soak them in the bathtub – but that is really pushing it.
 Cleaning the kitchen is already hard enough!

 The Best Time to Clean Your Stovetop Grates